Eupsittula canicularis: Description

 The orange-fronted parakeet is 23 to 25 cm long and weighs 68 to 80 g.
 The sexes are alike.
-Adults of the nominate subspecies E. c. canicularis have an orange-peach forehead (the "front") and lores, a dull blue mid-crown, and a dull green hindcrown, nape, and back.
-A ring of bare yellow skin surrounds the eye.
-Their throat and breast are pale olive brown and the rest of their underparts yellowish green.
+Adults of the nominate subspecies E. c. canicularis have an orange-peach forehead (the "front") and lores, a dull blue midcrown, and a dull green hindcrown, nape, and back.
+A ring of bare yellow skin surrounds the eyes.
+Their throat and breast are pale olive brown and the rest of their underparts are yellowish green.
 Their wings are green with bluish flight feathers.
 The top surface of their tail is green and the bottom surface is yellowish.
-Immatures are like adults but with much less orange on the forehead.
+Immatures are like adults, but with much less orange on the forehead.
 Subspecies E. c. clarae has a very narrow orange forehead band, a greener throat and breast than the nominate, and a black spot on the mandible.
 E. c. eburnirostrum also has a narrow forehead band and is greener below than the nominate; it has a brown spot on the mandible.